ObelusFamily/Anythink-Market-xpzpw/readme.md

 https://www.docker.com/get-started/

 Once download and installed
-Go to root of the project and run following command to get app up and running
+Go to root of the project and run following command to get app up and running.

 ```docker-compose up```